MichaelHallik/MichaelHallik.github.io/_posts/2018-07-01-Robot-Framework-Creating-A-Cascading-Resource-Import-Structure-2-Of-3.md

 After that first round of development, you will, in most cases, start to reuse the created resource files.
 Typically, you will create a layer of user keyword files that function at the <a class="postanchor" href="https://gojko.net/2010/04/13/how-to-implement-ui-testing-without-shooting-yourself-in-the-foot-2/" target="_blank">workflow level</a> and that will be <i>reusing</i> the keywords created at the technical activity level.

-Finally, these workflow level keyword files may themselves be reused (and thus imported) by a final, thin layer of ‘wrapper’ keywords that implement <a class="postanchor" href="https://gojko.net/2010/04/13/how-to-implement-ui-testing-without-shooting-yourself-in-the-foot-2/" target="_blank">end-to-end business flows</a>.
+Finally, these workflow level keyword files may themselves be reused (and thus imported) by a final, thin layer of ‘wrapper’ keywords that implement <a class="postanchor" href="https://gojko.net/2010/04/13/how-to-implement-ui-testing-without-shooting-yourself-in-the-foot-2/" target="_blank">(end-to-end) business flows</a>.

-Similar to what has been said in the previous section you can (and most probably will) end up with <i>multiple</i> import statements throughout your workflow-activity-level resource files (as well as throughout the mentioned 'end-to-end' layer).
+Similar to what has been said in the previous section you can (and most probably will) end up with <i>multiple</i> import statements throughout your workflow level resource files as well as throughout the mentioned (end-to-end) business layer.

 The number of statements may vary, depending on the functional (and technical) richness and complexity of your domain on the one hand and the specific design that you applied to your test automation solution on the other hand.